benheise/cyberengine-checks/README.md

 #### IPV4 Mobility

 * ipv4/none/mobility
 * This is not a service check and is only defined for whiteteam.
 This service is used to configure random source ipv4 addresses.
 A new address is added to an alias interface based on properties.
-The use of this address is forced by a iptables POSTROUTING option that changes the source address of all outbound traffic from the interface
+For this address to be used routes must be provided.
+Each route will be assigned with the src option set to the new ip.

 #### Service